Basic Qualification

 In a frequency modulation receiver, the _________ is connected to the input of the radio frequency amplifier.

-mixer frequency discriminator antenna limiter
+frequency discriminator

 In a receiver, an RF amplifier is generally used to amplify the tiny signal (i.e., microvolts) arriving from the Antenna.
 Once amplified, the incoming signal is fed to the Mixer.